Planes of satellites, at once transient and persistent: Satellite Systems in TNG-50

 Previous works have used differing definitions of anisotropy or planarity and have analysed different (sometimes unpublished) simulation data.
 Notwithstanding the merits of more sophisticated metrics, we will focus here on the most widely used measure of spatial anisotropy, $c/a$, where $c$ and $a$ are the square roots of the smallest and largest eigenvalues of the unweighted inertia tensor,

 where $\mathbf{x}_k$ are the positions of the satellites relative to the host centre.
-We also limit our presentation to the $N=11$ brightest satellites of each system as analogues to the 11 ``classical" MW satellites that define its canonical plane, but adopting $N=[9\dots13]$ yields qualitatively similar results.
+We also limit our presentation to the $N=11$ brightest satellites of each system as analogues to the 11 ``classical'' MW satellites that define its canonical plane, but adopting $N=[9\dots13]$ yields qualitatively similar results.

-We consider host and satellite galaxies from the sample of MW analogues described in \cite{Pillepich-2024}, drawn from the {\sc Illustris TNG-50} cosmological hydrodynamical simulation \citep[hereafter {\sc TNG-50}, ][]{Nelson-2019a, Nelson-2019b, Pillepich-2019}.
+We consider host and satellite galaxies from the sample of MW analogues described in \cite{Pillepich-2024}, drawn from the {\sc Illustris TNG-50} cosmological hydrodynamical simulation \citep[hereafter {\sc TNG-50},][]{Nelson-2019a, Nelson-2019b, Pillepich-2019}.
 The simulation evolves $2160^3$ dark-matter particles with a mass of $4.5\times 10^5\Ms$ and $2160^3$ initial gas cells with an average mass of $8.5\times 10^4\Ms$ in a periodic volume of $51.7^3$~$c$Mpc$^3$ (comoving Mpc), with details provided in the references above.

-Planes of satellites in {\sc TNG-50} have already been extensively studied, including by \cite{Pawlowski-2021}, who found a lack of analogues to M31's satellite plane(s), \cite{Seo-2024}, who reported a low frequency of analogues to the MW's plane of satellites, \cite{Hu-2025}, who found planar structures in ~11\% of MW analogues, \cite{Xu_2023}, who studied in detail a thin but transient plane of satellites around one particular MW analogue, and \cite{Gamez-Martin-2025}, who report the existence of ``kinematically coherent" subsets of satellites for a number of hosts.
+Planes of satellites in {\sc TNG-50} have already been extensively studied, including by \cite{Pawlowski-2021}, who found a lack of analogues to M31's satellite plane(s), \cite{Kanehisa-2023}, who studied the impact of major mergers on planes of satellites, \cite{Seo-2024}, who reported a low frequency of analogues to the MW's plane of satellites, \cite{Hu-2025}, who found planar structures in ~11\% of MW analogues (although~\cite{Jerjen-2025} show that this result is most likely an artefact of the accidental inclusion of subhalos of non-cosmological origin), \cite{Xu_2023}, who studied in detail a thin but transient plane of satellites around one particular MW analogue, and \cite{Gamez-Martin-2025}, who report the existence of ``kinematically coherent'' subsets of satellites for a number of hosts.

 In total, the catalogue of \cite{Pillepich-2024} contains 198 MW analogues at the present time ($z=0$, lookback time $t = 0$).
 From these, we select the 190 objects (96\%) which are centrals, i.e. the most massive substructures within their respective dark matter halos, so that halo properties such as $\mathrm{r}_{200}$, the radius of a sphere whose density is $200 \times$ the mean density, and $\mathrm{M}_{200}$, the mass enclosed within $\mathrm{r}_{200}$, can be identified and directly attributed to them.